Heer’s building owner Kevin McGowan has cleared a significant hurdle in the redevelopment of the downtown Springfield landmark.

 “It’s a testimony to all the good people to help make it happen,” said McGowan, who is developing the building property under Heer’s Building LLC with his wife, Erin, and her father, St. Louis Cardinals broadcaster Mike Shannon.

-“Our board has participated in projects like this in other communities,” Carmichael said.
+“Our board has participated in projects like this in other communities,” she said.
 “Our participation is key to taking it over the top.”

 McGowan now faces an Oct.
-6 application deadline for HUD financing.
+6 application deadline for HUD financing, one he realizes he’ll have to work hard to meet.